Barriers to Safe Access

 What is being done?

-Since 2016, we have analyzed speed patterns on County and local roads based on data from our traffic count program (see our annual high-end speeding reports).
+In addition, since 2016, we have analyzed speed patterns on County and local roads based on data from our traffic count program in our annual high-end speeding reports.
 These analyses highlight road segments where at least 15% of drivers exceed the posted speed limit by more than ten miles per hour.
 However, our analyses assume that the posted speed limit is appropriate given the road geometry and surrounding context – which suggests that we should evaluate speed limits considering these factors and identify corridors or segments where lower speed limits should be explored.

 “I wish it was easier for my kids to bike around the neighborhood and visit friends, but I don’t feel like some of the roads around us are safe.”